What is Anhydrous Ammonia

 Will i be permanently affected?

-According to the U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES There is no evidence that suggests Ammonia is a carcinogenic & or has contributed to any birth defects.
-There has also been no medical studies that are conclusive in the long term respiratory effects however it is paramount respiratory protection is worn in any elevated concentrations not typically found in nature.
+According to the U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES There is no evidence that suggests Ammonia is carcinogenic & or has contributed to any birth defects.
+Chronic inhalation has been associated with increased cough, phlegm, wheeze and asthma, it is paramount respiratory protection is worn in any elevated concentrations not typically found in nature.
 Occupational guidelines limit inhalation to 25 parts per million (ppm) during an eight hour period & 35ppm during a 15 minute period.
 Ammonia can not be absorbed through the skin & will not accumulate in the body as it is neutralized & released via the urinary system & exhaled through the breath.